 From December 2017 through April 2018, county staff engaged city representatives, trade associations, waste haulers, property managers, businesses and the broader community to seek input on the ordinance language.

 See the recycling ordinance #13: public engagement findings report (PDF) for a summary of the public engagement activities and key findings from this effort.

 Sign up to receive notifications with updates and opportunities to provide feedback as the revisions proceed.

 Key tasks and the associated timelines for this effort include:

 - Draft ordinance revisions: March to May 2018

 - Recommendations presented by staff to board at a briefing: July 2018

-- Solicit feedback from stakeholders on ordinance language: August 2018
+- Solicited feedback from stakeholders on ordinance language: August 2018

-- The county board will hold a public hearing to receive testimony from the public: early October 2018
+- The county board held a public hearing to receive testimony from the public: October 2018

-- After the public hearing, additional edits may be made to the ordinance before the final version is submitted to the board.
-Board deliberation and potential approval of the ordinance revisions is anticipated to be in late October 2018.
+- After the public hearing, additional edits are being made to the ordinance before the final version is submitted to the board.
+Board deliberation and potential approval of the ordinance revisions is anticipated to be in November 2018.